MicrosoftDocs/Hololens/hololens/mac-address-options.md

 Additional pre-requisites will be needed as below:
 1. [Enable the Tenant for the Autopilot preview](https://docs.microsoft.com/hololens/hololens2-autopilot)
-1. Create the HoloLens policies to replace the Provisioning Package within Intune
+1. Create the HoloLens policies to replace the Provisioning Package within Intune.
-1. Create the HoloLens Intune Policies
+1. Create the HoloLens Intune Policies.
 1. Assign the devices to the correct group.

 ### Process